|

 The chassis is now essentially complete ready for the body to go

 back on.
-In the next article, we'll introduce you to fenders and running
+In the next article, we'll introduce you to fenders and

 boards and preliminary fitting.